 There is an Rs 10 parking fees.

-Admission to Butterfly park is separate ticket.
+Entry to Butterfly park requires separate admission ticket.

 Tips for visitors to Bannerghata National Park

 Here are some tips if you are planning to visit this place.

 Visit early hours.
 If you can reach before 10am, there won't be much crowd.
 If you arrive late, be prepared to spend hours in the queue for the Safari.

 Choose a week-day if you can.
 Week-ends and holidays are really busy and crowded at the park.

 If you have school going children, carry their Id cards.
 The park offers 50% discount to school students but you need to show the Id cards to avail the discount.

 Safari is the biggest attraction.
 Be prepared to spend Rs 160 for adult and Rs 85 for children for Safari.
 This price include Zoo admission.

 Do not throw away your Safari tickets.
 The same ticket is needed to enter the zoo at the end.